rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 SSLCertificateKeyFile /etc/pki/tls/private/httpd.key
 ```

-Then reload the Apache Web-Server by running:
+Reload the Apache web server by running:

 `systemctl reload httpd`

-## Test the 'mod_ssl' configuration
+## Test the `mod_ssl` configuration

 Enter the following in a web browser:

 `https://your-server-ip` or `https://your-server-hostname`

-## To Redirect All HTTP Traffic To HTTPS
+## To redirect all HTTP traffic to HTTPS

 Create a new file by running: